Status

 Further information is available in the timeline at the bottom of this page.

-There are 14 confirmed locations where soft plastics from the program are being stored.
+Over the course of our investigations we found 14 locations where soft plastics from the program were being stored.
+There are now 5 active sites.
 We will update this list if more sites are identified.

 • Tottenham (first site)